 Fig. 65.
-Complete diagram of a three-phase, six-pole winding for a machine with 36 different thickness in order that they may be easily traced through the winding.
+Complete diagram of a three-phase, six-pole winding for a machine with 36 slots.
+The coils of each phase are shown in lines of different thickness in order that they may be easily traced through the winding.
 Trace these circuits very carefully and note the manner in which the coils are connected to obtain alternate N. and S. poles.
 Also note how the coil groups of each phase overlap to complete the three phases of each pole of the winding.
-Refer to this diagram also at any time you may need it when connecting a three-phase winding.
+Refer to this diagram frequently while studying the accompanying pages, and also at any time you may need it when connecting a three-phase winding.